Heavybullets8/heavy_script/README.md

 This will:
 - Download HeavyScript, then place you on the latest release
-- Place it in `/root`
+- Place HeavyScript in `/root`
-- Make it executable
+- Make HeavyScript executable
-- Allow you to run HeavyScrip from any directory with `heavyscript`
+- Allow you to run HeavyScript from any directory with `heavyscript`
+ > This does not include Cron Jobs, see the Cron section for more information.

 From here, you can just run HeavyScript with `heavyscript -ARGUMENTS`